 Next time you get a craving for something sweet, why not try:

-- fresh organic berries like blueberries, strawberries and rasberries
+fresh organic berries like blueberries, strawberries, and raspberries

-- no sugar added dried fruit and raw almonds
+no sugar added dried fruit and raw almonds or walnuts

-- 1 tbsp organic dark chocolate chips, carob chips or Enjoy Life (soy, dairy & nut free) chocolate chips
+1 tbsp organic dark chocolate chips or Enjoy Life (soy, dairy & nut free) chocolate chips

 For your savory cravings, try these healthy alternatives:

-- hard boiled eggs with salt, pepper and salsa
+hard boiled eggs with salt, pepper, cayenne pepper, and salsa

 Your creamy cravings can be met by eating: